Families First Coronavirus Response Act

 Enforcement mechanisms and remedies are the same as those under the Family Medical Leave Act (FMLA) for employers with more than 50 employees.
 Employers with less than 50 employees do not face statutory penalties for violation of the Emergency Family Medical Leave.

 At DeSanto Morgan & Taylor, we offer employment consultations to help apply these new regulations to your employment situation.
 These consultations focus on the uniqueness of your situation.
-We look forward to speaking with you today.
+Please contact us if you would like more information..